Chanchal-sharmaa/ROAD-ACCIDENT-ANALYSIS/README.md

-# ROAD-ACCIDENT-ANALYSIS
+# DIWALI SALES ANALYSIS 2024
-This is a Power Bi end to end project
+This is a Data Analytics end to end project
 Thankyou !!